gregurco/jobeet-tutorial/docs/days/day-9.md

 php bin/console app:create-category
 ```

-As you might expect, this command will do nothing as you didn't write any logic yet.
+As you might expect, this command will do nothing as you didn’t write any logic yet.
 Add your own logic inside the `execute()` method, which has access to the input stream (e.g. options and arguments) and the output stream (to write messages to the console):

 ```php